 To look at this in terms of the opportunity cost of spend:

-- I could be earning 2x Membership Rewards points with The Blue Business® Plus Credit Card from American Express (though that’s capped at $50,000 of spend per calendar year)
+- I could be earning 2x Membership Rewards points with The Blue Business® Plus Credit Card from American Express (though that’s capped at $50,000 of spend per calendar year / 1x after that)

 - I could earn 1.5x Ultimate Rewards points with the Chase Freedom Unlimited®, since I have the card in conjunction with a card accruing Ultimate Rewards points

 I value those points currencies at 1.7 cents each, so to me that’s a return of ~2.5-3.5%.
 For my personal situation, the JetBlue Plus Card offers an incremental return of 1.5-2.5% on $2,250 of spend.